This is a wonderfully simple mock ‘tuna’ salad that can be served many ways!

 - juice of 1/2 lemon + some zest if you like

 - 3 – 4 tablespoons hummus or white bean hummus (vegan mayo is great too)

 - 1/2 cup celery (about 2 small stalks, leaves ok too), chopped

 - 1/2 cup red onion (about 1/2 small), chopped

 - himalayan salt & cracked pepper to taste

 - 6 slices whole grain, sprouted whole grain flourless or artisan bread, to serve

 - 1 tablespoon chia seeds or hemp hearts for some omega 3 & 6

-Drain and rinse beans, place in medium size bowl and roughly mash with back of a fork or potato masher until desired consistency, I like mine a little chunky.
-Add rest of ingredients and mix well adding any extra ingredients you like.
+Drain and rinse chickpeas, place in medium size bowl and roughly mash the chickpeas, about 3/4, with the back of a fork or potato masher, until desired consistency.
+Add the rest of the ingredients and mix well, adding any extra ingredients you like.
 Alternately, you could use a food processor starting with the beans, pulse a few times…add remaining ingredients pulsing again a few times until desired consistency.